 At Certified Auto Repair, we will never perform a tire repair if it will compromise your safety because you are our number one priority.

-It is always recommended that you replace all for tires at the same time, but how do you make sure they all wear out at the same time?
-On most vehicles, the front tires are under more pressure and wear out faster than their rear counterparts.
+It is always recommended that you replace all four tires at the same time, but how do you make sure they all wear out at the same time?
+On most vehicles, the front two are under more pressure and wear out faster than their rear counterparts.
 The easiest way to even out this pressure and wear is by having your tires rotated every six months or 6,000 to 8,000 miles.

 If it has been a while since you last rotated your tires, come by Certified Auto Repair today.